kibagendi20/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 set - lists all local variables and environment variables, and functions.
-BETTY=holberton - creates a new local variable. export HOLBERTON=Betty = creates a new global variable
+BETTY=holberton - creates a new local variable. export HOLBERTON=Betty = creates a new global variable echo $((128+$TRUEKNOWLEDGE)) -  prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.